-Since 2001, Representative Kucinich has consistently spoken out for peace and against war, publishing well-informed analyses, and making bold speeches both at public rallies and on the House floor.
+Since 2001, Representative Kucinich has consistently spoken out for peace and against war by publishing well-informed analyses, sponsoring legislation, and making bold speeches both at public rallies and on the House floor.
 His voting record documents his commitment to opposing hostilities abroad.
-In 2004 and 2008 he was the only candidate for the Democratic nomination for President of the United States who voted against the Iraq war authorization and every funding appropriation related to that war.
+In 2004 and 2008, he was the only candidate for the Democratic nomination for President of the United States who voted against the Iraq war authorization and every funding appropriation related to that war.
 In fact, he introduced a 12-point plan in the House to end the war in Iraq and went on to vote against the “Iran Freedom and Support Act,” which he deemed a “stepping stone to war” in that country.

 Cindy Sheehan Awarded 2009 US Peace Prize

 The Board of Directors of the US Peace Memorial Foundation has voted unanimously to award The Honorable Cindy Sheehan the 2009 US Peace Prize for “extraordinary and innovative antiwar activism.”
-In addition to this high honor, she has been designated a Founding Member of the US Peace Memorial Foundation.
 Her history of diverse and impressive activities that advocate against war and for peace led to her selection as the first US Peace Prize recipient.

-Michael Knox, Chair of the Foundation, made the official announcement on December 12 at an antiwar rally in front of the White House.
-A on the plaque was met with great applause.
+Michael Knox, Chair of the Foundation, made the official announcement on December 12, 2009, at an antiwar rally in front of the White House.
+A reading of the inscription on the plaque was met with great applause.
 Ms. Sheehan received the award on December 30.
 Knox thanked her for her peace leadership and for serving as a role model to others.
-She has served to raise the awareness of those who are not inclined to think about peace and the devastation of war.
+She has worked tirelessly to raise the awareness of those who are not inclined to think about peace and the devastation of war.

-2. Each Founding Member may nominate one outstanding and deserving individual or organization per year.
+2. Each qualified nominator may nominate one outstanding and deserving individual or organization per year.
 To be considered for the US Peace Prize, the nominee must: (a) be a U.S. Citizen, permanent resident, or organization; (b) have documented peace activities in the US Peace Registry; and (c) be active in antiwar/peace work within the 16 months prior to April 30 of the nomination year.

 US Peace Memorial Foundation, Inc. is a tax-exempt 501(c)(3) public charity.